wavefrontHQ/docs/pages/doc/documentation_getting_started.md

 <table style="width: 100%;">
 <tbody>
 <tr>
-<td width="40%">The Getting Started onboarding flow helps you get data into Wavefront, build a dashboard, and create an alert.
+<td width="40%">The <strong>Getting Started onboarding flow</strong> helps you get data into Wavefront, build a dashboard, and create an alert.
 <ul><li>All trial users go through a Getting Started flow. </li>
 <li>All other users can click <strong>Getting Started</strong> in the task bar to start.</li></ul>
 You can use the customer-wide or user-level preferences to control whether <strong>Getting Started</strong> is visible in the task bar.